Myz/FibonacciCalculationRFC/README.md

 - make
 - binutils
 - c++ compiler
-- nice to hace clang-format (version 9.0)
+- nice to have clang-format (version 9.0)

 # Compiling